 Still, water challenges loom statewide.

 Expect to hear 2018 political candidates continue to discuss the Flint water crisis — the lead contamination scandal that followed a state-appointed emergency manager’s order to switch the city’s drinking water source — and statewide efforts to curb lead contamination.
-Michigan utilities have an estimated 460,000 miles of lead service lines, trailing only two other states, according to an American Water Works Association survey.
+Michigan utilities have an estimated 460,000 lead service lines, trailing only two other states, according to an American Water Works Association survey.
 Candidates may debate Gov. Rick Snyder’s proposal to give Michigan the nation’s strictest regulations aimed at keeping lead and copper out of the water supplies, an idea that could prove expensive.

 Top 10 sewage polluting communities in Michigan